Crabby about crabgrass?

 All weeds, including crabgrass, hate healthy lawns.

-Get a thick, healthy lawn that will crowd out crabgrass with these tips:
+Get a thick, healthy lawn and get rid of crabgrass with these tips:

 We know, it’s tempting to mow even lower than usual to mow down that annoying crabgrass.